fredblade/calendar-html/README.md

 # calendar-html
-First project that dates back to 2019, my first year of programming Simple Calendar
+First project that dates back to 2019, my first year of coding Simple Calendar